-A dress watch with a leather band, or a dive watch with a metal band are both suitable semi-formal accessories for a wedding.
+A dress watch with a leather band or a dive watch with a metal band is both suitable semi-formal accessories for a wedding.
 If you wear a dive watch, make certain that your metal band matches all the other metal you are wearing.

 A pocket square is another chance to show some colorful personality with this outfit, just as with your tie.
-Linen or silk are both acceptable, as long as you coordinate with your tie.
+Linen or silk are both acceptable if you coordinate it with your tie.

 Be sure your belt is good quality leather.
 If you are wearing suede shoes, match your belt to them.
 The leather and metal buckle should align with the other leather and metal items in your outfit.